Nikolaas Tinbergen: Personal life

 Tinbergen was a member of the advisory committee to the Anti-Concorde Project and was also an atheist.

-Tinbergen married Elisabeth Rutten (1912–1990) and they had five children.
-Later in life he suffered depression and feared he might, like his brother Luuk, commit suicide.
-He was treated by his friend, whose ideas he had greatly influenced, John Bowlby.
+Tinbergen married Elisabeth Rutten (1912–1990); they had five children.
+Later in life he suffered depression and feared that he might, like his brother Luuk, take his own life.
+He was treated by his friend John Bowlby, whose ideas he had greatly influenced.
 Tinbergen died on 21 December 1988, after suffering a stroke at his home in Oxford, England.